-- Excavation of grossly contaminated media and soil impacted with elevated levels of arsenic and lead (as identified and delineated in previous investigations around borings SB-2, TP-1, SS-2, TP-4, and SB-23) - Grossly contaminated media was excavated to one foot below the observed water table.
-Metal hot spots identified below the water table (centered on TP-1 and SB-2) were excavated to about 3 feet below the observed water table. - Installation of a bulkhead cutoff wall along the western boundary of the Site in accordance with the May 2013 IRM Work Plan and it addendum. - Removal of underground storage tanks (UST). - Localized dewatering, if required, was treated as necessary prior to discharge to the municipal sewer system or disposed of offsite. - Backfilling of excavated areas to development grade with Site material (excluding the targeted grossly contaminated media and elevated metals material), clean imported material meeting the soil quality requirements in Part 375-6.7(d)(ii)(b) (i.e., lower of Protection of Groundwater Soil Cleanup Objectives (SCO) or Restricted-Use Restricted Residential SCOs), RCA or virgin crushed stone. - Constructing Engineering Controls, which included installation of a two-foot cap. - Groundwater gauging for post-remediation monitoring purposes.
+- Excavation of grossly contaminated media and soil impacted with elevated levels of lead (as identified and delineated in previous investigations around boring SB-23) Grossly contaminated media was excavated to one foot below the observed water table. - Removal of underground storage tanks (UST), if encountered. - Backfilling of excavated areas to development grade with Site material (excluding the targeted grossly contaminated media and elevated metals material), clean imported material meeting the soil quality requirements in Part 375-6.7(d)(ii)(b) (i.e., lower of Protection of Groundwater Soil Cleanup Objectives (SCO) or Restricted Residential SCOs), RCA or virgin crushed stone. - Constructing Engineering Controls, which will include installation of a two-foot cap. - Groundwater sampling for post-remediation monitoring purposes.

 Following remediation of the Site, Institutional and Engineering (IC/EC) controls were implemented to prevent future contact with remaining subsurface soil contamination.
 A Site Management Plan (SMP) has been established to manage remaining contamination at the Site until the Environmental Easement is extinguished in accordance with ECL Article 71, Title 36.
-Any future work conducted pursuant to the SMP, including annual inspections, quarterly groundwater monitoring, and construction will be conducted in accordance with the procedures defined in this HASP.
+Any future work conducted pursuant to the SMP, including annual inspections, sampling (as necessary), and construction will be conducted in accordance with the procedures defined in this HASP.